JuliaActuary/JuliaActuary.org/index.md

 # Blog

 *Note:* The following series is draft and subject to change:
-Becoming a Rockstar Actuary and building the insurance company of the future
+Becoming a 10x Actuary and building the insurance company of the future

 1. [Coding the Future](/blog/coding-for-the-future/)
 2. [Julia for Actuaries](/blog/julia-actuaries/)